Canada to face Finland in women’s world hockey semifinal

 Finland earned another showdown with Canada at the women’s world hockey championship.

-The Finns blanked Sweden 4-0 in Tuesday’s quarter-final and will face the Canadians in Thursday’s semifinals.
+The Finns blanked Sweden 4-0 in Tuesday’s quarter-final.
+They’ll face the Canadians in Thursday’s semifinals.
 Finland beat Canada for the first time ever 4-3 in the preliminary round.

+Germany, the country promoted from the second-tier world championship, upset Russia 2-1 in the other quarter-final and will face defending champion United States on Thursday.

+Marie Delarbre and Kerstin Spielberger scored for the Germans with Jennifer Harss making 23 saves for the win.

+Anna Shokhina replied for Russia.
+Nadezhda Alexandrova had 20 saves in the loss.

 Sara Sakkinen, Linda Valimaki, Jenni Hiirikoski and Susanna Tapani scored for the Finns.
-Goaltender Noora Raty made 16 saves for the win.
+Goaltender Noora Raty posted a 16-save shutout.

 Sara Grahn turned away 38 of 42 shots in Sweden’s net.